confusedbuffalo/phone-report/README.md

         *   Use `divisionMap` for a hardcoded list of divisions and subdivisions.

 2.  **Add translations** (optional): If the country uses a language not already present, add a new JSON file in the `locales/` directory (e.g., `de-DE.json` for German).

+## Bot edit
+Some of the fixes can be made without individual review if they are simply removing punctuation or adding the country code.
+There is an option of an ongoing automated edit which can be enabled on a country-level basis after discussion with the relevant community.

+This [wiki page](https://wiki.openstreetmap.org/wiki/Automated_edits/confusedbuffalo/Fix_basic_phone_number_issues) details the process of the bot edit and which elements it would apply to.
+If you think such an ongoing edit would be useful and accepted in your country then open an issue to suggest it.

 ## Contributing